St. Charles Hotel, New Orleans: Third building

 The third St. Charles Hotel opened on February 1, 1896.
 One author mentions that this building had "strings of colored lights" along its "mezzanine balcony", and contained trees in the hotel lobby.

 The 1956 Sugar Bowl after-game dinner banquet was hosted here with civil rights icon Bobby Grier.
 Sheraton Hotels bought the St. Charles in 1959 for $5 million and renamed it the Sheraton-Charles Hotel.
 The hotel was sold to local developer Louis J. Roussel Jr. in 1965, though Sheraton continued to operate it.
-On August 5, 1973, Rousell announced he would redevelop the site of the Sheraton-Charles.
+On August 5, 1973, Roussell announced he would redevelop the site of the Sheraton-Charles.
 It closed and was demolished in 1974.
 The planned replacements, a 56-story office tower and a 40-story, 800-room hotel to be named the Grand St. Charles Hotel, were never built.
 Instead the lot sat vacant for nearly a decade, until the Place St. Charles tower was erected in 1984.